JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-02/understanding-the-basics-of-angular/index.md

 This could causes performance issue on a large application.

 That when you can use the `OnPush` strategy.
-This limits Angular to check the components not marked `OnPush`, the component where the event occurs and any component marked `OnPush` that is concerned by the event (parent to child for example).
+This limits Angular to only check OnPush components when their inputs change, an event occurs within them, or a bound observable emits — skipping unnecessary checks otherwise.

 Sergio, author of the course I followed, explains it very well [in his course](https://youtu.be/U71TQN68QGU?si=lBZl7qu4OXhGMMWa&t=5610).
 If you don’t speak french, enable the auto-translate subtitles on YouTube.